The True Cost of Buying a Car

 Documentation Fee (Doc Fee)

-It varies by state and dealership and may range from $100 to $800+.
+Documentation fees vary widely by state and dealership and may range from $100 to $800 or more.

-Required by your state to legally transfer ownership and register the vehicle.
+Title and registration fees are required by your state in order to legally transfer ownership of the vehicle and register it in your name.

 Sales Tax

-Our calculator allows you to include or exclude sales tax when estimating payments.
+Our calculator allows you to include or exclude sales tax when estimating your monthly car payment.

 Dealer Add-Ons